Inclusion and Intersection Relations Between Fundamental Classes of Discrete Convex Functions: Results Concerning Multimodularity

 A nonempty set $S$ is called {\em multimodular} if its indicator function $\delta_{S}$ is multimodular.
-It follows from \eqref{mmfnGbyF} that the effective domain of a multimodular function is a multimodular set.
+The effective domain of a multimodular function is a multimodular set.
 The following proposition, a special case of Theorem~\ref{THmmfnlnatfn}, connects multimodular sets with \Lnat-convex sets.

 \begin{proposition}[\cite{MM19multm,Mmult05}] A set $S \subseteq \ZZ\sp{n}$ is multimodular if and only if it can be represented as $S = \{ D y \mid y \in T \}$ for some \Lnat-convex set $T$, where $T$ is uniquely determined from $S$ as $T = \{ D\sp{-1} x \mid x \in S \}$. \finbox \end{proposition}